Roberto Alagna

 Roberto Alagna ([roˈbɛrto aˈlaɲɲa]; born 7 June 1963) is a French operatic tenor.
 He obtained French citizenship in 1981, while also retaining his previous Italian citizenship.

 Early years

 Alagna was born in Clichy-sous-Bois, outside the city of Paris, in 1963 to a family of Sicilian immigrants.
 As a teenager, the young Alagna began busking and singing pop in Parisian cabarets, mostly for tips.
 Influenced primarily by the films of Mario Lanza and learning from recordings of many historic tenors, he then switched to opera, but remained largely self-taught.
 He was discovered by Gabriel Dussurget, the co-founder of the Aix-en-Provence Festival.
+He had performed frequently with Romanian soprano Angela Gheorghiu, whom he first met in 1992 and married in 1996, in concerts and opera productions until their eventual divorce in 2013.